Joseph T. Pearson Jr., Emily

-A leading instructor in the arts in Philadelphia, Pearson depicts his wife Emily Fetter.
-Her dark clothing blends into the painting’s mostly black background such that her face, hands, fan, the bottom edge of a skirt, and slipper stand out against the otherwise dark composition.
-Pearson was much inspired by the work of James Abbott McNeill Whistler, whose “nocturnes” encouraged a generation of American artists to experiment with the mysterious effects on dark compositions.
+A leading instructor in the arts in Philadelphia, Pearson depicts his wife Emily Fetter, her clothing appearing to dissolve into the painting's background.
+Her face and hands, her fan, the bottom edge of her skirt, and her slipper seem to emerge from the darkness behind her.
+Pearson was inspired by the work of painter James Abbott McNeill Whistler, whose six Nocturnes encouraged a generation of American artists to experiment with the mysterious and subtle effects of dark compositions.

 After Emily’s death in 1948, Pearson married fellow artist Alice Kent Stoddard; both were dedicated volunteers at Woodmere